Sustainability

 Sustainability Promotion Framework

-Each MITSUBA Group company has a framework in place to achieve its CSR policy.
-Business sites formulate action plans for achieving the decisions of the “ESG Committee”, achieving the MITSUBA Group goals, and solving problems unique to each site.
-The sites also evaluate and provide feedback on the status of achievement.
+Each MITSUBA Group company has a framework in place to achieve its sustainability policy.
+Group companies formulate action plans to achieve the decisions of the “ESG Committee,“ to achieve MITSUBA Group goals, and to solve problems unique to each Group company.
+The Group companies also evaluate and provide feedback on the status of achievement.

 Effectiveness Evaluation of Management System

 At MITSUBA, a check sheet is used to periodically (once a year) evaluate the effectiveness of our sustainability activities.
-Additionally, our sustainability management system is evaluated by a third-party organization periodically (once a year), and we strive to maintain and improve our sustainability activity system.
+Additionally, our sustainability management system is evaluated by a third-party organization periodically (once a year), and we strive to maintain the system by incorporating any issues that emerge into our plans for the following fiscal year.
+The evaluation results and improvement plans are reported and discussed at the ESG Committee.

 Materiality Identification Process